You are here

 1. Is stakeholder input required?

-Yes, for both the needs assessment and the development of the responses to the grant application.
-A district or consortium must engage in consultation with stakeholders in the area served by the agency.
+Yes, the applicant must gain stakeholder input for both the CLNA, grant application and budget.
+A district or consortium must engage in consultation with stakeholders from the local area served by the LEA.
 Such stakeholders must include, but are not limited to the following:

 • Educators (such as teachers, counselors, administrators, support personnel)